Skip to main contentIBM Quantum Documentation Preview

 • Output: Results of optimization

-In this tutorial we use SPSA, which is a gradient based optimizer.
-Next we give a brief introduction to it, and provide the code to implement SPSA using Qiskit 2.0.
+In this tutorial we use Simultaneous Perturbation Stochastic Approximation (SPSA), which is a gradient-based optimizer.
+Next we give a brief introduction to it, and provide the code to implement SPSA using Qiskit v2.0.

 Introducing SPSA

-Simultaneous Perturbation Stochastic Approximation (SPSA) [1] is an optimization algorithm that approximates the entire gradient vector using 2 function calls only at each iteration.
-Let f:RpRf:\mathbb{R}^p\rightarrow \mathbb{R} be the cost function with pp parameters to be optimized, and xiRpx_i\in \mathbb{R}^p be the parameter vector at the ii-th step of iteration.
+Simultaneous Perturbation Stochastic Approximation (SPSA) [1] is an optimization algorithm that approximates the entire gradient vector using only two function calls at each iteration.
+Let f:RpRf:\mathbb{R}^p\rightarrow \mathbb{R} be the cost function with pp parameters to be optimized, and xiRpx_i\in \mathbb{R}^p be the parameter vector at the ithi^{th} step of the iteration.
 To compute the gradient, a random vector Δi\Delta_i of size pp is created, where each element Δij\Delta_{ij}, \forall j{1,2,...,p}j\in \{1,2,...,p\}, is uniformly sampled from {1,1}\{-1, 1\}.
 Next, each element of the random vector Δi\Delta_i is multiplied with a small value cic_i to create a random perturbation.
 The gradient is then estimated as

 [f(xi)]jf(xi+ciΔi)f(xiciΔi)2ciΔij.[\nabla f(x_i)]_j \approx \frac{f(x_i + c_i \Delta_i) - f(x_i - c_i \Delta_i)}{2c_i\Delta_{ij}}.